-A value ladder aligns sales and marketing concepts.
-And, it has the capability, when done effectively, to turn a cold audience to a warm and then hot audience based on the value you provide.
+A value ladder aligns sales and marketing concepts, and will help you convert a cold audience to a warm and then hot audience based on the value you provide.

-In this blog, you are going to learn more about the value ladder and how to implement it into your business.
+In this article, you will learn about the power of the value ladder and how to implement it into your business.

-A value ladder is a flow of your offers that increase in value and price, meeting your prospects where they are at in their journey to becoming a client.
+A value ladder is a flow of your offers that increases in value and price, meeting your prospects where they are at in their journey to becoming a client.

 The ladder takes a prospect from awareness of your brand through to their decision to buy your high end offer.

-So, the chances of them purchasing your high ticket offer that is worth $1000+, is slim.
+So the chances of them purchasing your high ticket offer that is worth $1000+ is pretty darn slim.

-But, if you were to create a free or low price offer that was enticing and attractive to your ideal client?
+BUT, what if you were to create a free or low cost offer that was enticing and attractive to your ideal client?
 You have removed the price barrier, so your ideal client is more likely to sign up for this enticing offer at a free to low cost.

-With that attractive offer, your prospect will see the incredible value you provide.
+Your ideal client will then be able to see the incredible value you provide.
 And you are able to demonstrate with that low cost or free offer that you are an authority.
 This is where your ideal client will begin to build trust and confidence in you, your authority, and your brand.

 A value ladder clearly sets out your offers in price and value.
 Knowing that, your goal is to structure your offers so that you can hold your prospect’s hand through their journey of getting to know, like and trust you, and naturally move them along the ladder of your offers from free, to low, mid and then high end.

-What’s key to moving your prospect further along is that every offer in your ladder should be related.
+What’s key to moving your prospect further along in your value ladder is that every offer should be related.

 So, it is a natural progression for your prospect to purchase the next enticing offer on the ladder.

-A carefully thought-out value ladder has the power to drive prospects to your business, boost your mailing list, increase loyalty and return customers, and catapult brand visibility.
+A carefully created value ladder has the power to drive prospects to your business, boost your mailing list, increase loyalty and return customers, and catapult brand visibility.

-Your goal is to create a system that meets your audience where they are at in their decision-making process.
+Your goal is to have offers that meet your audience where they are at in their decision-making process.

 Because, while we would like to be able to get everyone to purchase our high ticket offer from the beginning, it’s not going to happen!

-So, you need to warm our audience up, and allow them to get to know you, see the value you provide, and build trust and confidence in you.
+You need to warm your audience up, and allow them to get to know you, see the value you provide, and build trust and confidence in you.
 The more trust and confidence your audience has in you, the more likely they will buy from you.